 We've also included a list of SPF 30 sunscreens that meet the same strict criteria.

 If you're traveling to Turks & Caicos, Hawaii or someplace with a barrier reef, you may want to learn more about "reef-safe" sunscreens.
 If you’re ready to buy now, here are the best sunscreens that we’ve found on Amazon.
+Also, check out our guide to the best family-friendly bug sprays.

 P.S.
 We were surprised to learn that Walmart’s house-brand “Equate” makes an SPF 50 baby mineral sunscreen that received a top-rating from EWG, a recommendation from Consumer Reports, and costs less than $5 a tube (i.e. cheaper than most of the sunscreens below).
 It’s worth a look!